3D Surface Chart of Returns: Upside Price Pattern for Amazon

 The small red areas along the diagonal of the flat area represent short-term unprofitable returns.

-3D Surface Plot of Returns: Bubble Price Pattern for Intel
+3D Surface Chart of Returns: Bubble Price Pattern for Intel

-3D Surface Plot of Returns: Cyclical Price Pattern for Lam Research
+3D Surface Chart of Returns: Cyclical Price Pattern for Lam Research

-3D Surface Plot of Returns: Upside Downside Price Pattern for Chipotle Mexican Grill
+3D Surface Chart of Returns: Upside Downside Price Pattern for Chipotle Mexican Grill

 Price Upsides Produce Profits